Quantum Random Number Generator for security applications and online gaming

 The Quantis Appliance is a network-attached device, which securely generates and delivers high-quality random numbers for security and cryptographic applications in enterprise, government, gaming, datacenter and cloud environments.
-The Quantis Appliance is designed for environments, where high availability is necessary.
-It can be inserted in, or removed from, an operating network with no impact on any other appliance, such as servers, switches and Hardware Security Modules (HSMs).
+The Quantis Appliance is designed for environments where high availability is crucial.
+It can be inserted in, or removed from, an operating network with no impact on any other appliance, such as servers, switches, encryptors, authentication servers and any security modules.

-The random numbers generated by the Quantis Appliance are used for different applications: to generate high-quality cryptographic keys for encryption or authentication; to seed deterministic PRNGs and provide additional randomness for commercial HSMs, or to provide entropy for online gaming and mathematical simulations
+The random numbers generated by the Quantis Appliance are used for different applications: to generate high-quality cryptographic keys for encryption or authentication; to seed deterministic PRNGs and provide additional randomness for commercial security modules, or to provide entropy for mathematical simulations.

 The Quantis Appliance serves as a hardware source of trust for cloud or distributed environments, with both Linux and Windows operating systems.
-It provides secure keys for Virtual Machines (VMs), Virtual Private Networks (VPNs), HSMs and remote desktops.
-It is also used in Randomness-as-a-Service (RaaS) or Security as a Service (SaaS) environments.
+It provides secure keys for Virtual Machines (VMs), Virtual Private Networks (VPNs), and remote desktops.
+It is also used in Randomness-as-a-Service (RaaS) or Security-as-a-Service (SaaS) environments.

 The Quantis Appliance serves as a hardware source of trust for cloud or distributed environments, with both Linux and Windows operating systems.
 The Linux entropy pool is notoriously bad as it has little access to external entropy sources apart from disc interrupts and other fluctuations.
 By installing a daemon on the Linux host, the Quantis Appliance monitors the kernel entropy pool and feeds entropy into the pool e.g for establishing secure SSL connection.
 As this is done on the level of the Linux entropy pool, the FIPS or other security certifications of the crypto stack are retained.